 Preemies need a small swaddle to get started.
 The SwaddleMe Pod is made of stretchable spandex cotton, so it’s comfortable and will move with your babies.
 The SwaddleMe Pod is so quick and easy to use — just zip it on and open from the bottom or top (it has a two-way zipper) for easy diaper changes.

 Used by many hospitals nationwide, this sleepsack swaddle is a tried-and-true favorite.
 It can be used three different ways: arms in, hands to face, and arms out.
 It comes in cotton and fleece, and is generously-sized to prevent hip-dysplasia (an issue with too-tight swaddles).

 Check out all of our favorite recommendations here.

 After four months, when your babies can flip over on their own, it’s time to transition from swaddles to wearable blankets; these are a must-have.

-We loved the Aden + Anais sleeping bag for warm weather, and on cold winter nights, we often used Carter’s sleep sack.
+We loved the Aden + Anais sleeping bag for warm weather, and on cold winter nights, we often used fleece sleep bags, like these ones.
 For mild weather, the HALO cotton sleep sack is the perfect weight.
 In addition, I’ve also heard amazing things about Copper Pearl’s wearable blankets, and the gentle weight at the center of Nested Bean’s wearable blanket seemed to help my girls sleep more soundly at night.